 Entrained air may also cause the water to look "milky".

 Typical events that may cause temporary coloration of the water include:

-- Fire in the area
+- Fires in your area

-- Construction of water mains
+- Construction of new water mains

-- Hydrant flushing and other maintenance work
+- Hydrant flushing or other maintenance work

 What should I do when the water is discolored?